 From this point forward, anything you say CAN and WILL be held against you.

 You have put yourself into an “untrustworthy” category.
-You can sink deeper, or you can open up, share from your heart, and explain what happened to the best of your abilities.
+You can sink deeper, open up, share from your heart, and explain what happened to the best of your abilities.
 Demonstrating your honesty, regardless of how costly, earns back trust, little by little.

 5. Surviving an Affair Takes Time

 Sometimes more time than either spouse is willing to give it.
-But getting through the pain of an affair also takes flexibility and openness, when those around you may be shouting: “Off With Their Heads!”
+But getting through the pain of an affair also takes flexibility and openness when those around you may be shouting: “Off With Their Heads!”
+You will need to learn to deal with repetitive, intrusive thoughts and triggers.

-6. This is NOT the Time to Listen to Friend/family.
+6. This is NOT the Time to Listen to Friends/family.

-Try to imagine yourself 5 years into the future, when you’ve both done the hard work of surviving this affair.
+Imagine yourself 5 years into the future when you’ve both done the hard work of surviving this affair.
 Can you imagine the negative things you’re hearing now from those you wanted support from?
 Someone who was quick to make your spouse the villain and you the innocent party?

 7. Seek out a Neutral Third Party.